WANdisco/wandisco-documentation/docs/quickstarts/preparation/dockerized-fusion-requirements.md

 * [Docker](https://docs.docker.com/install/) (v19.03.5 or higher)
 * [Docker Compose for Linux](https://docs.docker.com/compose/install/#install-compose) (v1.25.0 or higher)

-For help installing the required packages on Ubuntu 18.04, use our [VM Preparation](./vm_prep.md) guide.
+For help installing the required packages on Ubuntu 18.04, see the [VM Preparation](./vm_prep.md) guide.

 ## Next steps

-Once you have a suitable host with all packages installed, follow your chosen [installation guide](../installation/installation-quickstarts.md) to deploy the pre-configured environment.
+Once you have a suitable host with all packages installed, [deploy the pre-configured environment](../installation/installation-quickstarts.md).